stenoe/FEDS/notebooks/README.md

-# Notebooks if the Forestry and Environmental Data Science course MI.1970 EMÜ
+# Notebooks in the Forestry and Environmental Data Science course MI.1970 EMÜ